precice/tutorials/perpendicular-flap/README.md

 * DUNE.
 For more information, have a look at the [experimental DUNE adapter](https://github.com/precice/dune-adapter) and send us your feedback.

+* OpenFOAM (solidDisplacementFoam).
+For more information, have a look at the [OpenFOAM plateHole tutorial](https://doc.cfd.direct/openfoam/user-guide-v6/platehole).
+The solidDisplacementFoam solver only supports linear geometry.
+For general solid mechanics procedures in OpenFOAM, see solids4foam.

 * solids4foam.
 Like for CalculuX, the geometrically linear solver is used by default.
 For more information, see the [solids4foam documentation](https://bitbucket.org/philip_cardiff/solids4foam-release/src/master/documentation/overview.md)

 ## Running the Simulation